pasosdeJesus/stable-sl/packages/coordinator/README.md

 # Coordinator backend

-To run it in production from adJ/OpenBSD we have been using the followin `/etc/rc.d/stablessl`:
+To run it in production from adJ/OpenBSD we have been using the following `/etc/rc.d/stablesl`:

 ```
 #!/bin/ksh